Mesa 3 Battery Information

 Mesa 3 Windows - OS and Firmware Update

 WARNING: Once you have updated to the BIOS (UEFI) to version 1.48 and the EC (Embedded Controller) to version 1.28 or later, do not downgrade to older versions as it will lock up your device.
 If you have tried to downgrade and you have a removable battery (no internal battery), you can recover your unit by removing the battery and keeping it out until the unit completes boot.

 New units made after 11 November 2022 will have the new OS and firmware installed.
 To check which version of the OS and firmware you have, open the Start menu > Device Info app (not in OS Settings).

-Install UEFI 1.48 and EC 1.28, then install the OS 22292 Patch.
+Install UEFI 1.48 and EC 1.28 or later, then install the OS 22292 Patch or later.
 The OS Patch will not install if the BIOS is older than 1.48.
 Older units which have not been updated for a while may need to first install OS patch 22039 or later before then being able to install the latest firmware and OS patch.